 Tom Baron, AICP – Principal Economic Development Planner

 Tom has worked with the ECWRPC since 2008.
 Tom received a B.A. in Urban and Regional Studies from the University of Wisconsin-Green Bay.
-His current work includes working with community and regional stakeholders to merge health principles into planning, economic and community development projects, contract administration, grant writing, and regional and city planning.
+His current work includes managing the East Central Economic Development District.
+He also works with community and regional stakeholders to merge health principles into planning, comprehensive plan updates, contract administration, grant writing, and regional and city planning.
 Tom is the co-chair of the Global New North, an initiative to increase exports in the New North region.
-Tom is also a board member for the Fox-Wisconsin Heritage Parkway, a non-profit group advancing the historic, cultural, and natural resources of the Fox and Wisconsin Rivers.

 Dave has been with ECWRPC since 1998.
 His primary duties include preparing the Transportation Improvement Programs for the Fox Cities, Oshkosh and Fond du Lac Urbanized Areas (MPOs).
 He coordinates with WisDOT, transit agencies, and local communities to secure funding as part of the TIP process.
 He also provides planning assistance for the MPOs.